 New stock expected Middle of Autumn, 2024.
 Waitlist now.
 Estimated price $44.99.
 Payment on order.

 Lacecap.
 This is a very rare, self-clinging, climbing Hydrangea that hails from Mexico.
 The evergreen leaves are large, serrated and dark green.
 The flat white flower heads open from large buds and appear en masse in summer.
 Protect from harsh frost.
 Evergreen.

 An interesting plant that can be used to cover an unsightly wall or fence, perhaps use it to cover a water tank if you live rural.
 Like me the plant may droop a little in our harsh afternoon sun but as long as it is well watered it will recover as the day cools.
 Perhaps happiest in a morning sun only position.

-A special climber from the Hydrangea family.
-The broad oval leaves are topped off by small creamy flower heads in summer.
+A special climber from the Hydrangea family with broad oval leaves and small creamy flower heads in summer.
 These flowers are surrounded by drooping creamy-yellow bracts.
 Quite showy especially against a brick wall or similar where it will cling unsupported.
-Happiest in a sunny position, hardy and deciduous.
+Happiest in the sun, hardy and deciduous.